-Press MODE at any time to jump from a screen page to the next one.
-The display will show: first the SLM screen with 3 measuring parameters in numeric format, the Profile screen of the A weighted sound pressure level with FAST time constant (L{AFp}), then the Octave screen with the octave spectra from 31.5 Hz to 8 kHz and, (if the "Third Octave" option is active) the third octave spectra from 25Hz to 12.5 kHz, the probability distribution and the percentile levels screens.
+In order to jump from a screen page to the next one press MODE at any time.
+The display will show in a sequence first the SLM screen with 5 measuring parameters in numeric format, the Profile screen with the time trend of a parameter, the screens of Octave and Third Octave (option), with the octave (from 16Hz to 16 kHz) and third octave spectra (from 16 Hz to 20 kHz), respectively, the FFT narrow band screen (option), the distribution of probability and percentiles screens.
 Upon power on, the sound level meter displays the SLM screen.

-Display of Octave and Third Octave display can be disabled using the specific parameters in the menu (Menu >> Statistic Analyser >> Display...).
-Also the Probability and Percentiles screens can be disabled, using parameter Menu >> Statistic Analyser >> Statistics Display (please see paragraph "DESCRIPTION OF MENU FUNCTIONS" on page 39)
+The display of the OCTAVE and THIRD OCTAVE screens can be disabled using the relevant menu parameters (Menu >> Spectrum Analyzer >> Display...).

+Also the PROBABILITIES and PERCENTILES screens can be disabled using the menu parameter Menu >> Statistical Analyzer >> Display Statistics (see paragraph "DESCRIPTION OF THE MENU FUNCTIONS" on page 49).

-Some display indications are common to all display modes; they are (see picture):
+Some indications are shown in all modes.
+They are (see the figure on the right):

-- Measurement status indicator
+- Measurement status indicator,

-- Overload/Under-range indicator
+- Overload indicator,

-- Battery level indicator
+- Battery level indicator.